d-hoke/runcython/README.md

-Cython is a superset of python that adds support for blazing fast c funcitons. runcython lets you compile and run cython files in one line.
+Cython is a superset of python that adds support for blazing fast c funcitons.
+Runcython lets you compile and run cython files in one line.
 OSX and Linux are supported.

 <h2>Installation</h2>